OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/events.rst

             'onDeactivate' => '\OxidEsales\PayPalModule\Core\Events::onDeactivate'
           ],

-.. todo: #Igor: please change from PayPal to generic example or oxid 7 compilation module

 .. important::

     If you want to use your module services in the `onActivate` method the `ContainerFactory` should not be used for